GIfatahTH/states_rebuilder/examples/ex_009_1_3_ca_todo_mvc_with_state_persistence/README.md

   ),
 );
 ```
 That's all for the business logic part.
-In the UI  can register to the injected isDarkMode and change its state.
+In the UI, we can register to the injected `isDarkMode` and change its state.

 [Refer to main.dart](lib/main.dart)